Following the Rivers

-In many ways, this is a beginner’s ride.
+In many ways, this 4 day itinerary is a beginner’s ride.
 The length is short.
 It is close to Hanoi.
 The roads are good.
 However, there is quite a lot of traffic in some areas and so caution is advised.
 You will get into the countryside quite quickly and it can seem as though you are much further away from Hanoi than you really are.
-You will follow the Black River and then the Red River and have the chance to get high up into the mountains.
+You will follow the Black River (a gorgeous place, and the focus of our 3 day Black River Loop motorcycle tour) and then the Red River and have the chance to get high up into the mountains.
 It really has something for everyone.

 This loop can be extended and shortened in many ways but it is best to set aside a minimum of 4 days for this.
 4 -5 would be better.